Upload an App and Provide App Details

-If you submit your app for review to the Store Team, you should receive email confirmation.
+If you submit your app for review to the Oculus Review Team, you should receive email confirmation.
 If you do not receive email confirmation, your app may not have been successfully submitted.

-Once submitted, you’ll be able to track the store review progress:
+Once submitted, you’ll be able to track the review progress:

 The review process consists of three parts: Technical Review, Content Review, and Publishing Review.

-The technical review verifies the app conforms to our Virtual Reality Check (VRC) guidelines PC and Mobile, which includes things like meeting performance targets and Oculus-specific integrations like entitlement checks and reserved interactions.
-The results of these tests will be shown in the developer dashboard and also be sent to you via email.
+The technical review verifies that the app conforms to our Virtual Reality Check (VRC) guidelines for Rift or Quest, which includes things like meeting performance targets and Oculus-specific integrations such as entitlement checks and reserved interactions.
+The results of these tests are shown in the developer dashboard and also sent to you by email.

 During the content review phase, we evaluate apps based on their production value, polish, utility, and entertainment value.